-We have acted as counsel to Inergy, L.P., a Delaware limited partnership (the "Partnership"), in connection with the registration under the Securities Act of 1933, as amended (the "Securities Act") of (i) 889,906 common units (the "Initial Common Units") representing limited partner interests in the Partnership, and (ii) 254,259 common units (the "Converted Common Units") issuable upon conversion of 254,259 senior subordinated units in the Partnership into common units representing limited partner interests in the Partnership, in each case, to be offered and sold by the offering unitholder pursuant to the Partnership's Registration Statement on Form S-3 (the "Registration Statement") being filed with the Securities and Exchange Commission on August 29, 2003.
+We have acted as counsel for Inergy, L.P., a Delaware limited partnership (the "Partnership"), with respect to certain legal matters in connection with the registration by the Partnership under the Securities Act of 1933, as amended (the "Securities Act"), of the offer and sale by certain unitholders of the Partnership from time to time, pursuant to Rule 415 under the Securities Act, of 3,379,175 common units representing limited partner interests in the Partnership (the "Units").

+We have also participated in the preparation of the Prospectus (the "Prospectus") contained in the Partnership's Registration Statement on Form S-3 (the "Registration Statement") filed on the date hereof and to which this opinion is an exhibit.
+Capitalized terms not defined herein shall have the meanings ascribed to them in the Prospectus.

-As the basis for the opinions hereinafter expressed, we have examined the Registration Statement, the Amended and Restated Agreement of Limited Partnership of the Partnership (the "Partnership Agreement"), and such other instruments and documents as we have deemed necessary or appropriate for purposes of the opinions expressed in this letter.
-In addition, we have reviewed certain certificates of the managing general partner of the Partnership and of public officials, and we have relied on such certificates with respect to certain factual matters that we have not independently established.
+We have examined the Registration Statement, the Prospectus, the Second Amended and Restated Agreement of Limited Partnership of the Partnership, as amended (the "Partnership Agreement"), the Certificate of Limited Partnership of the Partnership (the "Certificate") filed with the Secretary of State of Delaware pursuant to the Delaware Revised Uniform Limited Partnership Act in connection with the formation of the Partnership and such other documents as we have deemed necessary or appropriate for purposes of this opinion.
+In addition, we have reviewed certain certificates of officers of the general partner of the Partnership and of public officials, and we have relied on such certificates with respect to certain factual matters that we have not independently established.